bbauska/ibm-intermediate-web-dev/README.md

 It also monitors the performance of FTP servers for download delivery.
 The monitor also tracks user journeys through a site and records load times for each page visited.
-It will also evaluate your site\'s mobile friendliness.
+It will also evaluate your site&apos;s mobile friendliness.

 Performance tests are performed once every minute.
-The monitor\'s console displays real-time test results, which can also be exported to a PDF or Excel format.
+The monitor&apos;s console displays real-time test results, which can also be exported to a PDF or Excel format.
 Uptrends stores test results for two years to allow for historical analysis.